johncoleman83/holberton-mtb/README.md

 ## description

-Demo of how a company could customize mini tweet bot to use for their lobby, an event, a promotion, or other public relations campaign.  <strong>Note:</strong>
-This demo is designed to function on an ipad tablet, and therefore does not format properly on all devices.
+Demo of how a company could customize mini tweet bot to use for their lobby, an event, a promotion, or other public relations campaign.
+For the original tweet bot, check out the link to the 'original' above.  <strong>Note:</strong> This demo is designed to function on an ipad tablet, and therefore does not format properly on all devices.

 ## documentation